The Regmex Array

 About REGMEX array

-The Geomagneitc Station Network of Mexico or REGMEX (from Spanish spelling) is a Space Weather National Laboratory (LANCE) project that aims to help safeguard National Security by providing, in real time, useful information for the protection of infrastructure, technology and services susceptible to the effects of geomagnetic storms (GMSs).
+The Geomagneitc Station Network of Mexico or REGMEX (from Spanish spelling) is a Space Weather National Laboratory (LANCE) project that aims to provide useful information for the protection of infrastructure, technology and services susceptible to the effects of geomagnetic storms (GMSs).

 For this purpose, REGMEX team works to:

-- Develop, operate and maintain infrastructure and technology that allow registration of geomagnetic field in Mexico.
+• Develop, operate and maintain infrastructure and instrumentation to record, in real time, the geomagnetic field in Mexico.

 Additionally, our database is free and open to encourage scientific and technical studies and collaborations.
 See our Data Policy for further details.